 Introduction: The role of a female believer has been a topic on my mind lately, even though I’m just a year into being a teenager.
 Despite my youth, I wanted to essentially condense a few of my thoughts on the topic.
-Because a lot of what I’ll be talking about is my understanding from my point of view, this post could be a little irrelevant to women in completely different situations than my own–like mothering, running a house, working, and the tons of other amazing things women do that I am currently oblivious to and probably don’t appreciate as much as I should.
+Because a lot of what I’ll be talking about is my understanding from my point of view, this post could be a little irrelevant to women in completely different situations than my own–like mothering, working, homeschooling, keeping a house in good order and the tons of other amazing things women do that I am currently oblivious to and probably don’t appreciate as much as I should.
 But my hopes and prayers are that this post will affect young women and teens, and that this message can even touch the believing females who are nearing the end of their race.

 First off, I’d like to clarify a point of conflict–women in ministry.
 I’d like to summarize my point of view on this topic in this post: females of each and every age have a precious, unique, and indescribable position in ministry.